open-edge-insights/eii-core/README.md

 | eii_config.json              | Consolidated `config.json` of every app which will be put into etcd during provisioning                                                                              |
 | values.yaml                  | Consolidated `values.yaml` of every app inside helm-eii/eii-deploy directory, which is required to deploy EII services via helm                                      |
 | Template yaml files          | Files copied from helm/templates directory of every app to helm-eii/eii-deploy/templates directory, which are required to deploy EII services via helm               |

-> **NOTE**
-> 1. Whenever we make changes to individual EII app/service directories files as mentioned above in the description column
-     or in the [build/.env](build/.env) file, it is required to re-run the `builder.py` script before provisioning and running the EII stack to ensure that the changes done reflect in the required consolidated files.
-> 2. Manual editing of above consolidated files is not recommended and we would recommend to do the required changes to
-     respective files in EII app/service directories and use [build/builder.py](build/builder.py) script to generate the conslidated ones.
-> 3. This [build/builder.py](build/builder.py) script removes the subscriber or client interface for EII service/app(s) configuration in consolidated [eii_config.json](build/provision/config/eii_config.json) if the corresponding publisher or server interface in any EII service/app(s) is missing.

 ## Using builder script